tercen/immunophenotyping_guide/docs/1_template.md

 - Export Report as Power Point Slides.
 - Export FCS files with UMAP and Clusters.

+>:bulb:
-*NB: Individual graphs or tables can be downloaded by clicking the link below them.*
+Individual graphs or tables can be downloaded by clicking the link below them.